 - Your budget and spend analysis will be far more accurate

-- Enables you to audit unplanned spend and prevent savings leakage; similarly, there is improved supplier risk management
+- Enables you to audit tail spend and prevent savings leakage; similarly, there is improved supplier risk management

 - Straightforward commodity price tracking